AMasoudKaveh/x-ui-reseller-panel/README.md

 - Client traffic
 - Client status

-The reseller panel stores its own management and reseller-related information separately.
+The reseller panel stores its own reseller and management data separately.

 ---